Thanks to the many people who have made this page possible by contributing information about various versions of this game.

 - Some players do not allow trumps or point cards to be discarded.
 There is a greater chance of this leading to an impossible situation, since there are now 19 cards that cannot be discarded, and it is quite conceivable that the contractor could hold 10 of these.

 - Some players require the contractor to inform the other players if there are any point cards in the discard.

-- One correspondent mentions an unusual variation in which discarded points count for the contractor.
+- Some count the discarded points for the contractor.
 This changes the tactics, allowing the contractor to save tens and fives simply by discarding them.
 Naturally this leads to higher bids.

 This bid, known as "cent pour deux cents" in French, or sometimes as "two for one", is allowed in most informal games.
 It is the highest bid, and commits the contractor's team to win all 100 points in tricks.
 They score 200 points if successful, thus winning the game unless they were in the hole (box) when they bid it.
 If a bid of 100 for 200 fails, the contractor's team loses just 100 points (and as usual the opponents score the points they make provided that either they have bid or their score is below 100).

 Some play that if the bidders take 100 points in their tricks, they win the whole game, irrespective of the bid or the previous scores.
 This is known as a bloutte, and gives its name to this version of the game.
 If a team takes 100 card points while losing one zero-point trick, this is known as a chienne (bitch), and winning 100 points while losing two empty tricks is a double chienne.
 The result is the same, but a chienne or double chienne is considered more embarassing for the losers.